MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/retail-omnichannel-optimization.md

 - Build smarter, more effective advertisements

-  Finally, using the AI capabilities Azure helps retailers build smarter, more effective advertisements that resonate with audiences across channels.
+  Using the AI capabilities Azure helps retailers build smarter, more effective advertisements that resonate with audiences across channels.

 ### Omnichannel success stories